 Despite all this, I have to admit that I didn’t sleep well in that house afterwards, dreaming about armies of scorpions crawling under the door into my bed looking for revenge for their fallen comrade…

-It didn’t happen though and that was the only scorpion we’ve seen in Croatia.
+It didn’t happen though and that was the only scorpion we’ve ever seen in Croatia.
 Hopefully it will be an experience that we’ll never repeat, no matter where we go next.

 We were staying in this beautiful house that had an amazingly beautiful garden with lots of plants – apparently that’s heaven for the scorpions who like both vegetation and humidity.

-But at least you know what to expect – and if you’re not staying at the upper floors (as we fortunately did in the other cities we did visit), make sure to check under the bed for scorpions.
+But at least you know what to expect – and if you’re not staying at the upper floors (as we fortunately did in the other cities we visited), make sure to check under the bed for scorpions.
 Better be safe than sorry!